10 Pickleball Rules You Need to Know to Dominate the Court!

 Optional Equipment

-Some players may choose to use includes gloves, sweatbands, and sunglasses.
+Some players may choose to use gloves, sweatbands, and sunglasses.

 It is important to note that there are specific equipment regulations and standards set by various pickleball organizations, and it is recommended that you check with the organization or facility where you will be playing to ensure that your equipment meets the requirements.